ChrTopf/wled-audioreact/README.md

 This software is free for non commercial use only.
 You are prohibited to copy, modify or sell this software without permission.

-By using this software you automatically agree to its license.
+By using this software you automatically agree to its license and the licenses of all the libraries used by it.

 For further licensing information, please have a look at LICENSE.txt

 ## Requirements

-- n WLED Clients with m RGB LEDs each. (where "n" and "m" stand for positive non zero integers)
+- n WLED clients with m RGB LEDs each. (where "n" and "m" stand for positive non zero integers)

-- Reliable IPv4 UDP Communication between the computer and the [WLED](https://kno.wled.ge/) clients on port 21324.
+- Reliable IPv4 UDP communication between the computer and the [WLED](https://kno.wled.ge/) clients on port 21324.
 For further reference on the interface between this application and WLED have a look at the [WLED Documentation](https://kno.wled.ge/interfaces/udp-realtime/).

 - x86_64 CPU architecture

-- Linux operating system.
+- GNU/Linux or Microsoft Windows operating system.

 ## Installation/Usage